The disappearance of Amelia Earhart

 Hours later, rescue workers starting a search and the U.S. Navy and Coast Guard launched what was to be the largest and most expensive air and sea search in America's history.
 Her husband George Putnam financed an independent search which also came up empty handed.
 The official report issued by the independent government was that based on radio transmissions, they were able to conclude that the team was unable to locate their destination, ran out of fuel and crashed into the water and sank.
 In 1939, they were declared officially deceased.
 Cue the conspiracy theories.
 Unable to accept this as the truth, various theories have been pondered over the last few decades.
 One of these most popular theories is believe Amelia Earhart was a secret agent for the U.S. government as she was a close friend to U.S. D Roosevelt and his wife Eleanor.
 They suggest they intentionally went off course to spy on the Japanese occupied islands in the Pacific and that when they landed on one of them, they were captured and taken as prisoners.

-In keeping with the theory, a photo emerged earlier this week which was presented by the History channel with breakthrough information on Amelia Earhart.
+In keeping with the theory, a photo emerged in July 2017 which was presented by the History channel with breakthrough information on Amelia Earhart.
 This photo was supposed to be a U.S. Naval intelligence photo taken in 1937 of a harbour in the Marshall Islands.
 The photo shows 2 figures a the end of the pier claiming they match the body types and features of Amelia Earhart and Fred Noonan.
 Everyone went crazy with the thought that this theory of capture could have been true after all of these years.
 One Japanese blogger however, was not convinced and within 30 minutes of online searching, was able to completely debunk this photo.
 Kota Yamano noted: The steam ship on the right of the photo is a Japanese navy survey ship 'IJN Koshu'.
 The ship participated in search missions for Amelia and arrive Jaluit Atoll in 1937, but the ship also arrive there sometimes since 1935".
 He then found this original photo at his local library in a book 'The Beauty of the Sea' published October 10th 1935.
 There is no way it could be Amelia Earhart and Fred Noonan as the photo was taken 2 years before they even started their trip.

 Don't forget to LIKE the Facebook page for updates on new content www.facebook.com/livinglifeinfullspectrum